 - After residents are done with the kitchen, they will return to collect their ID, making sure the kitchen is left in the same condition they found it.

 Although each student has his/her room available for studying, Residential Life recognizes the need for lounges as alternative study and social areas.
 Hall lounges are available for study and socializing.
-Please remember that at this time face coverings are required inside in all areas other than students' rooms or while showering.
-Other spaces have also been designated for study and socializing on campus where physical distancing can be maintained.

-The University of Southern Maine Parking Services Office issues parking permits for students.
+The University of Southern Maine Parking Services office issues parking permits for students.
 Parking Services is located in the Parking Garage on the Portland campus.
-They can also be contacted by calling them at 207-780-4718 or emailing email@example.com.
-Their website has the most up-to-date information on parking permits and where to park at USM's campuses.
+They can also be contacted by calling them at 207-780-4718 or emailing firstname.lastname@example.org.
+Their website has the most up-to-date information on parking permits and where to park at USM’s campuses.
 Under no circumstances are vehicles allowed to be driven on any of the walkways.
 Anyone who violates this policy with their vehicle may be required to pay a fine.

 All resident students who have needles, syringes and/or fingerstick apparatus for blood testing should have an approved, rigid plastic biohazard container in their room.
 These containers can be obtained from University Health Services and should be exchanged for a new container when full.

 Quiet and Courtesy Hours